Spelt Crust Pizza with Homemade Pizza Sauce

 • Pre-heat the oven to 200ºC (400ºF).

-• Grease two pizza tins and press the dough down with your fingers until it covers the whole tin.
+• Divide the dough, and press one half down into the pan with your fingers until it covers the whole tin.
 Alternatively, place the dough on a baking tray lined with grease proof paper and roll out using a rolling pin until it is the required thickness.

-• Spread over the pizza sauce (if using a pizza tin and you have a raised edge, only spread on the bottom surface and not up the sides).
-For the sauce you have left, freeze in small individual bags.
+• Spread as much pizza sauce as you like over both pizza crusts (if using a pizza tin and you have a raised edge, only spread on the bottom surface and not up the sides).
+For any sauce you have left, freeze in small individual bags.

-• Cover the tomatoes with cheese, top with whatever vegetables or toppings you are using, then add a final touch of cheese.
+• Cover the tomatoes with cheese, top with whatever vegetables or toppings you are using, then add a final sprinkling of cheese.

 • Bake for around 20 minutes until the outer crust is a dark brown and the cheese is bubbling.
 Remove, slice and eat immediately.
 Enjoy!